Skip to main content

 Fund the Business

 The C-Corporation now has the stock sale proceeds as working capital.
-You operate the business as a full-time employee.
+You operate the business as a working owner and W-2 employee.

 Yes.
 ROBS is explicitly permitted under IRC 4975(d)(13) and ERISA 408(e), which exempt the acquisition of qualifying employer securities by an eligible individual account plan when done for adequate consideration and without commission.
 The IRS does not prohibit ROBS - in fact, the IRS published examination guidance in Memo 2008-01-021 specifically for how to audit ROBS transactions, which acknowledges the structure as a recognized planning strategy.